gimlet-io/gimlet-documentation/src/pages/concepts/components.md

 - Initiate and manage gitops environments.
 - Render manifests locally for debug purposes.

+## Agent
+Gimlet Agent runs in your Kubernetes clusters.
+It collects realtime information about your deployments, and forwards it to the Gimlet dashboard.

 ## CI
 Your CI/CD pipelines implemented with your preferred provider.
 Gimlet fits into your existing pipelines, replacing your deploy steps.
 See how [How Gimlet integrates to CI workflows](TODO).

-## Gimlet Agent
-Gimlet Agent runs in your Kubernetes clusters.
-It collects realtime information about your deployments, and forwards it to the Gimlet dashboard.

 ## Flux
 Flux is the gitops controller.
 It pulls manifests from gitops repositories and applies them on Kubernetes clusters.